spdx/spdx-online-tools/README.md

 * Validate SPDX documents
 * Compare multiple SPDX RDF files
 * Convert one SPDX format to another
-* Compare license text to the SPDX listed Licenses
+* Compare license text to the SPDX listed licenses
 * Edit License XML
 * Check for minimum elements conformance (NTIA and others)
 * Visual SPDX 3 editor

 ## Requirements (Linux/Debian/Ubuntu)

-Either the Sun/Oracle JDK/JRE Variant or OpenJDK.
-Python 3.7+.
+Any distribution of Java SE JDK/JRE.
+Python 3.10+.

 Debian/Ubuntu users will have to install g++ and python-dev first: